Wedlock of the Gods: Act One

 The scene begins in Ogwoma's house.
 She is with her mother Nneka and the atmosphere is very serious.
 Nneka says that she heard that Odibei found Uloko in her daughter's home and says she is filled with shame.
 She calls her daughter a harlot for professing her love for another man other than her husband but Ogwoma again states that Adigwu is dead and therefore she is free.
 Nneka says that Adigwu has a brother but Ogwoma blurts out the news that she is pregnant to silence her.
 Nneka is horrified.
 She states that Ogwoma has defiled the worst taboo in the land and that Uloko will pay.
 Even knowing that her daughter is pregnant with Uloko's child Nneka continues to insist that Ogwoma is Adigwu's brothers's wife.
 Ogwoma cries that she will not let Nneka marry her to another man that she doesn't love.
 Nneka makes for the door swearing that she will get Uloko for what he has done.
 Ogwomas demands her not to touch him but exits saying, “He will know that Nneka still breathes.”

 Anwasia enters and tries to calm Ogwoma.
 She states rationally that it is normal in their culture for a widow to take the hand of the brother when the husband dies, especially if she had no children by her deceased husband.
 Ogwoma stands firm in her belief that she should be with whom she loves.
-Ogoli enters calling Ogwoma a dog and says that he has raised his son Uloko to be respectful and declares that she must had enticed him into bed with her.
-He yells at her to leave his son alone and then storms out of the house.
+Ogoli enters calling Ogwoma a dog and says that she has raised his son Uloko to be respectful and declares that she must had enticed him into bed with her.
+She yells at her to leave her son alone and then storms out of the house.
 Ogwoma begins to cry and Anwasia consoles her saying that God has a plan.